loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/figures.typ

     ),

     cell(
-      [Existental introduction],
+      [Existential introduction],
       [Compile the value $v_1$.
 Because types do not exist at runtime it is just a recursive call.],
       $#scheme_pos($(@t, v_1)$)^alpha_rho = #code_box($#sem[$v_1$]^alpha_rho$)$,
     ),
     cell(
       [Indirection to a stack],
       [Create space on the stack for the stack pointer to $v_1$.
 Backup SSP and SP.
 Compile $v_1$, setting SP to the stack $v_1$.
 Write SP to the space created, then restore SP and SSP to their previous states.],
       $#scheme_pos($square v_1$)^known_rho =
       #code_box(
         $sp = sp + 1$,